 Statute of Limitations for Nursing Home Abuse in California

 If the neglect or abuse occurred at a government-run nursing home or one operated by a state or local government, the statute of limitations is much shorter.
-You generally have only six months to file a government claim against the facility or agency responsible.
-Missing this deadline can severely limit your ability to pursue justice.

 In a nursing home abuse lawsuit, the plaintiff must prove the abuse occurred.
-Civil cases require a preponderance of the evidence, meaning itโs more likely than not that abuse happened.
-This lower standard allows for financial compensation even when criminal charges arenโt possible.
+Civil cases require a preponderance of the evidence, meaning it’s more likely than not that abuse happened.
+This lower standard allows for financial compensation even when criminal charges aren’t possible.

-- Incident reports or police records
+- Incident reports and any related police records can supply contemporaneous documentation.

 If you suspect abuse, an elder abuse lawyer can assist in collecting the necessary evidence to build a solid case.